elseano/rundown/docs/automation_tags.md

 If the subsequent code block exists with a zero exit code, then skip to the next heading.
 Otherwise, continue sequentially.

+### Importing contents of another document

+Rundown will by default attempt to run `RUNDOWN.md` falling back to `README.md`, unless you specify a filename to run.

+If your markdown files are getting very long, you can extract out the automation part into another file, or files, and import them into the primary file, keeping things clean.

+Forms:

+* `<r import="scripts/another_file.md"/>`

+The import path is always relative to the executing rundown file.
+The contents of `scripts/another_file.md` will be inserted into the current file at the point of import.

 ### Tying it all together